Vampire bats now snacking on human blood

 The scientists published a study on the find in December in the journal Acta Chiropterologica with the delightful title "What is for Dinner?
 First Report of Human Blood in the Diet of the Hairy-Legged Vampire Bat Diphylla ecaudata."

+The research team was looking into how the species would behave with a scarcity of its natural prey and an increase in domestic animals in the area.

-While the research team collected 70 guano samples, only 15 of those provided DNA and 3 out of that smaller batch showed traces of human blood.
+While they collected 70 guano samples, only 15 of those provided DNA and 3 out of that smaller batch showed traces of human blood.

 The analysis also turned up chicken blood.
 "Our results suggest that the diet of D. ecaudata is more flexible than expected.
 The record of humans as prey and the absence of blood from native species may reflect a low availability of wild birds in the study site, reinforcing the impact of human activities on local ecological processes," the paper notes.